geonetwork/core-geonetwork/docs/manual/docs/api/rdf-dcat.md

 * When needed, an ISO19139 to or from ISO19115-3 conversion is applied (eg. a CSW request querying a catalog in ISO19115-3 using the SEMIC conversion).
 * DCAT output are not available for ISO19110 or Dublin core standards.

-## Old implementation
+## Past implementation

 [The first implementation of DCAT output was done in 2012](https://trac.osgeo.org/geonetwork/wiki/proposals/DCATandRDFServices) and was targeting interaction with semantic service and semantic sitemap support.
 DCAT output was available using a service named `rdf.search`.
 This service was deprecated in version 4.0.0 in favor of producing DCAT output in the [Catalog Service for the Web (CSW)](csw.md) or using the formatters API.

 ## Usage in the formatters API

-Each DCAT formats are available using a formatter eg. http://localhost:8080/geonetwork/srv/api/records/be44fe5a-65ca-4b70-9d29-ac5bf1f0ebc5/formatters/eu-dcat-ap?output=xml
+Each DCAT formats are available using a formatter eg. http://localhost:8080/geonetwork/srv/api/records/be44fe5a-65ca-4b70-9d29-ac5bf1f0ebc5/formatters/eu-dcat-ap

 To add the formatter in the record view download list, the user interface configuration can be updated: